mahdiyya/mushida-web/README.md

 :mosque: Redesigning and Rebuilding mushida.org to modern website using NUXT JS

-:star: Technology used for this website are:
+:woman_technologist: Technology used for this website are:

 1. NUXT JS
 2. Wordpress REST API